uw-maccosslab/manuscript-mag-net/README.md

   - Figure 3C
   - Figure 4A
   - Figure 4B

+* **Fig7b_Fig7c.ipynb:** Jupyter Notebook that is used to generate the following figure panels:

+  - Figure 7A
+  - Figure 7B

 * **Figs_2C_3A_3B_5B__SuppFigs_S1_S5_S6.Rmd:** R Markdown file that is used to generate the following figure panels: